awslabs/aws-virtual-application-management/docs/faqs/faqs.md

 **Q: Can I control data transfer between AppStream 2.0 and my users' devices?**

 Yes.
 You can choose whether to allow users to transfer data between their streaming applications and their local device through copy or paste, file upload or download, or print actions.
 This will have to be configured through the AWS console or programmatically.
-To learn move, visit (Create Fleets and Stacks)[https://docs.aws.amazon.com/appstream2/latest/developerguide/set-up-stacks-fleets.html].
+To learn move, visit [Create Fleets and Stacks](https://docs.aws.amazon.com/appstream2/latest/developerguide/set-up-stacks-fleets.html).

 **Q: Can I stream my applications through AWS VAM?**